FahimKamal/UE5_MazeEscape/README.md

 ---

-## ✨ Key Goals & Features (To Be Achieved with Blueprints)
+## ✨ Key Goals & Features (Implemented & Planned)

-*   🔩 **Robust Interaction System:** A flexible, interface-driven system (`BPI_Interact`) allows the player to seamlessly interact with any puzzle element in the world.
+*   🔩 **Optimized Interaction System:** A flexible, interface-driven system allows the player to interact with puzzle elements.
+It uses a **custom "Interaction" trace channel** and a forward line trace from the player camera for efficiency.
-*   🔑 **"Keychain" Inventory System:** A lightweight actor component (`AC_InventorySystem`) manages puzzle-critical items without needing a complex UI, enabling automatic key-and-lock mechanics.
+*   🧰 **Stacking Inventory System:** A lightweight actor component manages puzzle-critical items.
+The system is being built to stack items (e.g., collecting multiple keys increases a counter) and consume them as they are used.
-*   🔦 **Dynamic Player Abilities:** Core mechanics like a toggleable flashlight, crouching, and sprinting are implemented on the player character.
-*   💡 **Environmental State Changes:** A major, level-wide lighting shift occurs when the player solves the generator puzzle, transforming the gameplay environment from dark and suspenseful to bright and clinical.
-*   🧩 **Diverse Puzzle Mechanics:** The game will feature a variety of puzzles built with Blueprints, directly reflecting the course content:
-    *   **Physics-Based:** Pushing objects to reveal paths.
-    *   **Triggers:** Hidden pressure plates that alter the environment.
-    *   **Item Placement:** Using collected "Fusion Cores" to power a machine.
-    *   **Timed Events:** A door that stays open for a limited time.
-    *   **Sequence Puzzles:** Levers that must be pulled in a specific order.
-*   📄 **GDD Adherence:** The gameplay systems and level flow from the GDD are to be fully translated into a playable, interactive 3D game.
-*   🖥️ **Minimalist UI/HUD:** Contextual interaction prompts and temporary item notifications (`UMG Widgets`) provide necessary feedback without cluttering the screen.
-*   📦 **Complete Game Loop:** The project will be a complete, packaged game with a start menu, a win condition, and a clear beginning and end.
+*   🔦 **Centralized Lighting Control:** A single `Light Controller` Blueprint manages the entire facility's illumination.
+This allows for dramatic, level-wide state changes, such as activating all lights when the main generator is repaired.
+*   💡 **Dynamic Door System:** Doors are highly interactive with multiple states.
+They can be locked, unlocked via a key (which is consumed from inventory), or unlocked via a remote button.
+A visual indicator light (Red for locked, Green for unlocked) provides clear player feedback.
+*   ⚙️ **Multi-Stage Generator Puzzle:** The main puzzle requires the player to find 3 `Fusion Cells` and install them into a custom-modeled Power Generator.
+The generator itself has emissive materials that glow when active, providing visual confirmation of its status.
+*   🏛️ **Inheritance-Based Collectibles:** A master `BP_CollectibleItem` class serves as a parent for all pickup items, with children like `BP_Key` and `BP_FusionCell` inheriting its base functionality.
+*   ⏳ **Timed Event Puzzles:** A planned trap door puzzle will require the player to press a button and race to the door before it closes, testing their speed and awareness.

 ---